artefactory/artefactory-connectors-kit/nck/readers/README.md

 #### How to obtain Credentials

 Using the Google Ads API require four things:
 - A developer token (Generated at a company level - one per company -, takes around 2 days to be approved by Google) which can be completely independant from the Google Ads Account you will be calling (though you need a Manager Google Ads Account to request a token for your company)

 - OAuth2 credentials: <CLIENT_ID> and <CLIENT_SECRET>

 - A refresh token, created with the email address able to access to all the Google Ads Account you will be calling

-- The ID of the GAds Accounts you will be reading from (XXX-XXX-XXXX numbers, written right next to your Account Name)
+- The ID of the GAds Accounts <CLIENT_CUSTOMER_ID> you will be reading from (XXX-XXX-XXXX numbers, written right next to your Account Name)

 See the [documentation here](https://developers.google.com/adwords/api/docs/guides/signup "Sign Up for Google Ads API") to apply for access if your Company does not already have a developer token (granting you the right to use the API).